Rhetorical Martial Arts -- Part B: Tactic #10 The False Premise

 What was the false premise that misled the cowboy?
 It was the belief that only cowboys spent their entire day thinking about women as he did.
 And now, having learned this was the inclination of the lesbian woman sitting next to him, the old cowboy mistakenly concluded that he must really be a lesbian.

 The challenge the false premise presents to the unwary is that assumptions are seldom identified as such up front.
-When someone is outlining their argument, they are unlikely to say, "I'm basing this on something I heard Bill Nye the Science Guy say in an interview."
+When someone is outlining their argument, they are unlikely to say, "I'm basing this on the idea that the sun revolves around the earth..." or "the earth is flat" or some other unsupported assumption.
 More often than not, the bases of an argument are implied or “understood” and the argument or assertion itself simply presented as fact.
 So, unfortunately, for this reason, false premises often go undetected, un-discussed and unchallenged.
 It’s up to the debater to unearth the unstated assumptions.

 Unscrupulous politicians often exploit the laziness or the ignorance of their constituents in this regard.
 Left unchallenged, politicians are free to fabricate entire policies based on a single, frail or false premises aligned with their political agendas.
 And from that point, their minions can hatch endless projects and programs (for taxpayers to fund).
 With periodic reinforcement to buttress the false premise, governments have been able to fabricate entire paradigms or encompassing narratives.
 Narratives are very powerful shapers of our perceptions and reality.
 As "rogue" journalist, Caitlin Johnstone points us, "narratives dominate our lives."
 She adds, ominously, "And, for that reason, people who are able to control those narratives are able to control us.
 And they do."(2).
 So, false premises, deliberately woven into official narratives are a means of control.